mmstick/parallel/README.md

 3. If no INPUTS are provided, then standard input will be read for INPUTS.

-By default, Parallel groups the standard output and error of each child process so that outputs are printed in the order that they are given, as if the tasks were executed serially in a traditional for loop.
+Parallel groups the standard output and error of each child process so that outputs are printed in the order that they are given, as if the tasks were executed serially in a traditional for loop.
 In addition, commands are executed in the platform's preferred shell by default, which is `sh -c` on Unix systems, and `cmd /C` on Windows.
-These both come at a performance cost, so they can be disabled with the --ungroup and --no-shell options.
+This comes at a performance cost, so it can be disabled with the --no-shell option.

 ### INPUT MODES